Our use of cookies

 The number of waste related planning applications during the reporting period was small and whilst they related to existing waste treatment facilities, none led to an increase in treatment capacity or an increase in the number of operational sites.
 The planning authority is also not aware of the permanent cessation of any existing waste management facility.

 The Waste Local Plan set a series of targets for additional capacity for Recycling, Organic Treatment, and Residual Treatment to support a movement of waste up the treatment hierarchy.
-All of these have already been met on time or ahead of time, with the exception of the 2020/21 and 2025/26 targets for recycling capacity which are yet to be achieved.
+All of these have already been met on time or ahead of time, except for the 2020/21 and 2025/26 targets for recycling capacity which are yet to be achieved.

 The Government Announcement of reform to household and business waste collections including weekly collections of food waste introduced for most households across England by 2026 may however have implications.
 There may be a need for additional waste management facilities/capacity to transfer, sort and process waste (e.g. to turn waste food into energy at anaerobic digestion facilities).
 However, at this stage, in the absence of an updated Municipal Waste Management Strategy produced by the Staffordshire districts/boroughs (the waste collection authorities) and the County Council (the waste disposal authority), there is no immediate need to plan for new facilities/capacity.